About the Situation

 23% of the people in Iraq live below the poverty line

 Decades of political instability have affected Iraq’s economy, infrastructure, employment and social programs.

 Important strides have been made in improving socio-economic issues in recent years, and food insecurity has been greatly reduced; however, the World Food Program reported in 2012 that 1.9 million Iraqis were still facing food insecurity in 2011.
 Refugees arriving from neighboring Syria have raised concerns of economic strain and competition for jobs; however, the impact has been less than in some other countries in the region.

 Islamic ReliefTM has been working in Iraq since 1997.
 In 2003, Islamic Relief Iraq opened in Baghdad for the maintenance and oversight of long-term programs.
 In times of emergency and turmoil, relief teams have been quick to get health kits to hospitals and health centers treating thousands of injured.
 Islamic Relief teams have also distributed food rations to help alleviate hunger during times of instability.

-Here’s a breakdown of some programs Islamic Relief has supported in Iraq:
+Here’s a breakdown of some programs Islamic Relief USA are supporting in Iraq:

 RAMADAN FOOD DISTRIBUTION